HCODX / PDF Compressor

 Frequently asked questions

-No. Compression runs in your browser.
+No. Compression runs entirely in your browser using PDF.js and pdf-lib.
 Page bytes never leave your device.

 Yes — this version rasterizes each page as a JPEG.
 The output is image-only, so OCR or text search no longer works on it.
 For text-heavy PDFs, this isn't the right tool.

-Scans and image-heavy PDFs typically shrink 50–80% at Medium.
-Text-only PDFs may grow rather than shrink — don’t use it for those.
+Scans and image-heavy PDFs typically shrink 50–80% at the Web preset.
+Text-only PDFs may grow rather than shrink — the bloat guard catches this and returns the original instead.

 Both are dropped during rasterization.
 Use the original if you need to keep them.